 I hope this blog post is informative and helpful in giving you an idea of what to expect.
 Our goal is to resolve your case as early in the proceedings as is possible assuming that both sides can agree on a valuation for your case.
 If the case cannot be resolved by settlement, we will proceed to trial and allow a jury to determine the value of your case.
 I have been very successful in both settlement negotiations as well as jury trials and will look forward to working with you during this process to get the best outcome possible for your facts and circumstances.

-If you have been injured and want an attorney on your side, call the office and we can get started immediately
+If you have been injured and want an Indiana personal injury lawyer on your side, call the office and we can get started immediately

 No Fee Until We Recover Money for Your